Taylor Swift Debuts Re-Recorded Version of "Love Story" in Ryan Reynolds Commercial - E! Online

 It's a love story, baby, just say, "Yes."

 With just days to go until her 31st birthday, Taylor Swift has gifted us all a present.
 On Wednesday, Dec.
-2, the superstar singer debuted her re-recorded version of her 2008 hit song "Love Story," which is featured in her friend Ryan Reynolds' hilarious new commercial for Match.com.
+2, the superstar singer debuted her re-recorded version of her 2008 hit song "Love Story," which is featured in her friend Ryan Reynolds' hilarious new commercial for Match.
 The ad shows a #2020LoveStory with Satan falling in love with the wrong year.

 "Okay so while my new re-records are NOT done, my friend @VancityReynolds asked me if he could use a snippet of one for a LOLsome commercial he wrote so...here's a sneak peak of Love Story!" the Grammy winner wrote.
 "Working hard to get the music to you soon!!"

 As fans may know, T.Swift, who has been in a battle over the rights to her first six albums, is currently in the process of re-recording her early music.
+And in the "Match Made In Hell" video, eagle-eyed fans have a spotted a fallen scooter, which Swifties believe to be a nod to her feud with Scooter Braun.

-In fact, Swift had to miss the 2020 American Music Awards in late November because she was recording.
+In late November, Swift had to miss the 2020 American Music Awards because she was recording.

 "The reason I'm not there tonight is I'm actually re-recording of all my old music, in the studio where we originally recorded it so it's been amazing, and I can't wait for you to hear it," she said in a virtual message to fans that aired during the award show.
 "Have a great night.
 I love you so much."